Carolyn Brinkworth: Career

 Brinkworth started her career as an astronomer at the Infrared Processing and Analysis Center (IPAC), based at the California Institute of Technology.

-In 2014, she joined the National Center for Atmospheric Research (NCAR) in the newly created role of director of diversity, education and outreach.
-At NCAR and its parent organization, the University Corporation for Atmospheric Research (UCAR), she worked with a team to introduce workforce training programs on equal access, opportunity, and bystander intervention, including UNEION, a training program to support welcoming workplace environments for all.
+In 2014, she joined the National Center for Atmospheric Research (NCAR) as the director of diversity, education and outreach.
+At NCAR and its parent organization, the University Corporation for Atmospheric Research (UCAR) in Boulder.
+There she introduced workforce training programs on equal access, opportunity, and bystander intervention, including UNEION, a training program to support welcoming workplace environments for all.

-In 2017, Brinkworth was promoted to chief diversity, equity and inclusion officer at UCAR.
+In 2017 Brinkworth started as the chief diversity, equity and inclusion officer at UCAR.
 One of the programs supported by her office is Rising Voices, a collaboration with Haskell Indian Nations University in Kansas.
 The program encourages dialogue between indigenous and non-indigenous communities on climate and weather-related topics.

-Brinkworth now leads the Office of Access, Culture, and Opportunity, reworked in 2024, supporting equal access and opportunity for all current and prospective employees and visitors and fostering a welcoming and supportive workplace environment.
+As of 2024 Brinkworth leads the Office of Access, Culture, and Opportunity, supporting equal access and opportunity for all current and prospective employees and visitors and fostering a welcoming and supportive workplace environment.

 Research

-Brinkworth's research interests have evolved to focus on creating welcoming and supportive spaces for STEM employees and the factors influencing public support for science and government funding for scientific research.
+Brinkworth's research focus on creating welcoming and supportive spaces for STEM employees and the factors influencing public support for science and government funding for scientific research.

 LGBTQ students in STEM

-Her 2016 master's thesis, "From Chilly Climate to Warm Reception," explored the experiences of LGBTQ students studying STEM, and emphasized the need to for higher education institutions to create inclusive environments and supports for LGBTQ individuals, particularly transgender students.
+Her master's thesis, From Chilly Climate to Warm Reception, explored the experiences of LGBTQ students studying STEM, and emphasized the need to for higher education institutions to create inclusive environments and supports for LGBTQ individuals, particularly transgender students.

 Brinkworth proposes several recommendations to address the challenges faced by this community.
 Some of these suggestions are LGBTQ resource centers on campus, harassment prevention and intervention, inclusive and flexible student housing options, LGBTQ accessible healthcare, policy reform, and the ongoing education of faculty, staff, and students on the impact they each can make.